rjdmoore/fictrac/README.md

 The FicTrac source code can be built for both Windows and Linux (e.g. Ubuntu) operating systems, or you can build and run FicTrac from within a [virtual machine](https://www.virtualbox.org/) on any operating system.
 The following instructions are for a 64-bit machine, if you are using a 32-bit machine you will need to replace x64 with x86 in the instructions below.

+**Note:** If you're looking for some extra hand-holding to get started, check the detailed [step-by-step installation guide](doc/requirements.md#installing-fictrac).

 1. Download and install required build tools and dependencies:
     1. Windows only:
         1. [Cmake build system](https://cmake.org/download/) (Windows win64-x64 Installer)